These rights and benefits pages outline the main carer rights and benefits in the UK – linking to more detailed information if you need it.

 A Carer Assessment is a good starting point for carers as it will identify care and support needs and provide information and advice about services aimed at meeting those needs.

-You can also find out more information about your rights as a carer on the Rethink carers and friends pages.
+You can also find out more information about your rights as a carer on the Rethink carers information pages.

 If you live outside the UK, it is important to find out about the main rights of carers in the country where you live.